Privacy and Confidentiality

 You may request a copy of this Notice at any time.

-If you believe your privacy rights have been violated, you may file a complaint with Counseling Services, or with the office of the Associate Vice President for Student Affairs.
+If you believe your privacy rights have been violated, you may file a complaint with Counseling Services, or with the office of the Vice President for Student Affairs.
 You will not be penalized or retaliated against in any way for making a complaint.

 - You have a complaint.